 If we had just one day on the island, what should we not miss?

 If you had just one day, I’d say have breakfast at Nagisa (a great looking and tasty Japanese beachfront restaurant).
 Then do some beach bumming in the south part of Station 3 during the remainder of the morning (the most relaxing and peaceful part of White Beach).

 Then have lunch in Viveri’s cafe, close to the main road in Station 3 (my favourite budget restaurant).
 Then take a tricycle to Spider House at Diniwid Beach.
 This a great place to relax, swim and have a few drinks.
 T

 hen once the afternoon approaches, head over to Puka Beach to experience a great sunset.
 Eat, nap, and head over to Exit Bar around 9-10 PM.
 Party, sleep 🙂

 That’s what I’d recommend if you had just one day, but if you have more time, then this guide by Aileen has some excellent suggestions on fun things to do.

 If you could give one piece of advice to people looking to live in Boracay Island, what would it be?

 Make a plan to get good medical care in case you need it.
 That means getting off the island and flying to Manila in most cases.
 You have to factor that into your budget.

 Also, to find a good and affordable apartment: walk around and ask.
-Most of the affordable apartments can be found in the Balabag area, which is the area in the center of Boracay, east of the main road.
+Most of the affordable apartments can be found in the Balabag area, which is the area in the centre of Boracay, east of the main road.

-You can follow Paul and his writings about Boracay Island on Facebook, and of course on BoracayCompass.
+You can follow Paul and his writings about Boracay Island on Facebook, and of course, on BoracayCompass.
 Paul recently also started JourneyCompass, which is an international travel destination guide website that’s built upon the successful concept of BoracayCompass.
 If you have any questions, you can contact Paul here or post below!!